-Reps should also use this time to take note of each attendee’s name, title, and contact information for future reference!
-If you already have a tool that syncs meeting notes directly to your CRM – all the better.
+Reps should also use this time to take note of each attendee’s name, title, and contact information for future reference.
+If you already have a tool that syncs meeting notes directly to your CRM – all the better!

 Playbook 1: Intro call/qualification

 The main goal of a qualification/discovery call is to start building a good relationship with the prospect and determine whether your product could be a good fit for their needs.
-You can facilitate this stage in the sales process by setting up your playbook with the right questions for your reps to ask the prospect.
+You can facilitate this stage in the sales process by setting up your playbook with the questions your reps need to ask the prospect.

 Slide 1: Agenda

-This slide helps to outline the call so that both the prospect and the rep know what to expect during the conversation.
+This slide helps to outline the call so both the prospect and the rep know what to expect during the conversation.

 When creating this agenda slide, consider the following: